 About North Side Community School

-North Side will be a financially sound, high quality charter public school serving a low-income, under-served neighborhood in St. Louis.
-We will serve students in grades Pre-K through-5th grade, and work closely with parents and guardians with our school, our pre-school and our after-school programs.
+North Side will remain a financially sound, high-quality public charter school serving low-income, under-served neighborhoods in St. Louis.
+We will serve students in grades pre-k through 8th grade and work closely with parents and guardians.
 Parents and the community will appreciate and support the commitment and quality of the school.
-Our graduates will perform successfully in middle school because of the education they received at North Side.
-Because of our successes, North Side will be considered a model of education practice and reform for other urban schools.
+Our graduates will perform successfully in high school because of the education they received at North Side.

-North Side believes the best method of education is through personal attention.
-We are committed to a small school, with small class sizes that ensure our faculty work closely with our students and their families.
-To further the close relationship between student, family and school, we are a neighborhood school, predominantly serving the children in our attendance area, a radius of two miles around the school.
+North Side believes the best method of education is through regular personal attention and family involvement.
+We are committed to small class sizes that ensure our faculty work closely with our students and their families.
+To further the close relationships, we are a neighborhood school, predominantly serving the children in our attendance area, a radius of five miles around the school.

 North Side was founded by John Grote, Ross Woolsey and Stella Erondu, long-time St. Louis residents and respected education professionals who care deeply about accessible, high-quality education of our city's children.
 Our Board of Directors is comprised of a group of community volunteers and business professionals who believe in the power of education.